 Homeschooling is an educational system where a family teaches its children, usually at home.
 It is a type of private schooling, and parents are typically responsible for the curriculum and instruction.

-Homeschooling may take place in a school, a church, or a family home, depending on the preference and location of the family.
+Homeschooling may occur in a school, a church, or a family home, depending on the preference and location of the family.

 Why Homeschool?

-In New Zealand, we are moving towards a national curriculum for all children.
-Parentss who choose to homeschool will have to find alternative ways of teaching their children.
+New Zealand is moving towards a national curriculum for all children.
+Parents who choose to homeschool must find alternative ways of teaching their children.

-Homeschooling is something that many parents are interested in doing, but not all countries are home-schooll friendly.
-This is true in New Zealand too, where the government is currently pushing for a change in our curriculum to allow homeschooling to become illegal.
+Homeschooling is something that many parents are interested in doing, but not all countries are homeschool-friendly.
+This is also true in New Zealand, where the government is pushing for a change in our curriculum to allow homeschooling to become illegal.

 Homeschooling Resources